Scheduled MonumentsWalesTenby Town Wall

 What is Tenby Town Wall?

-Tenby Town Wall is a medieval defensive structure that encircles the historic town of Tenby in Pembrokeshire, Wales, dating primarily from the late thirteenth and fourteenth centuries.
+Tenby Town Wall is a medieval defensive fortification enclosing the town of Tenby in Pembrokeshire, Wales, dating primarily from the thirteenth and fourteenth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE007.

 What period does Tenby Town Wall date from?

 Tenby Town Wall dates from the medieval period, and is classified as a town wall.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Tenby Town Wall?